uber/piranha/polyglot/piranha/README.md

 The `replace` pattern can use the tags from the `query` to construct a replacement based on the match (like [regex-replace](https://docs.microsoft.com/en-us/visualstudio/ide/using-regular-expressions-in-visual-studio?view=vs-2022)).

 Each rule also contains the `groups` property, that specifies the kind of change performed by this rule.
 Based on this group, appropriate cleanup will be performed by Piranha.
 For instance, `replace_expression_with_boolean_literal` will trigger deep cleanups to eliminate dead code (like eliminating `consequent` of a `if statement`) caused by replacing an expression with a boolean literal.
 Currently, Piranha provides deep clean-ups for edits that belong the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.
+Basically, by adding an appropriate entry to the groups, a user can hook up their rules to the pre-built cleanup rules.

+Adding `"Cleanup Rule"` to the `groups` which ensures that the user defined rule is treated as a cleanup rule not as a seed rule (For more details refer to `demo/find_replace_custom_cleanup`).

+A user can also define exclusion filters for a rule (`rules.constraints`).
+These constraints allow matching against the context of the primary match.
+For instance, we can write a rule that matches the expression `new ArrayList<>()` and exclude all instances that do not occur inside static methods (For more details, refer to the `demo/match_only`).

+At a higher level, we can say that - Piranha first selects AST nodes matching `rules.query`, excluding those that match **any of** the `rules.constraints.queries` (within `rules.constraints.matcher`).
+It then replaces the node identified as `rules.replace_node` with the formatted (using matched tags) content of `rules.replace`.

 #### Parameterizing the behavior of the feature flag API:
 The `rule` contains `holes` or template variables that need to be instantiated.